sebag07/codrufestival/wp-content/plugins/wpforms-lite/readme.txt

 Using the [WPForms Calculations addon](https://wpforms.com/features/calculations-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin), you can build custom formulas and display results on the frontend.

 Create simple arithmetic calculations or build complex conditional calculations with rounded values, averages, time ranges, and more!
-Itâ€™s the best calculator plugin for WordPress.
+It's the best calculator plugin for WordPress.

 = Forms Optimized for Conversions =

 With our Form Pages addon, you can create distraction-free custom form landing pages to increase conversions.

-To improve form completion rates, we created Conversational Forms&reg; which helps you make your feedback forms feel more human by adding an interactive layout. ([See Conversational Forms Demo](https://wpforms.com/features/conversational-forms-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin)).
+To improve form completion rates, we created Conversational Forms which helps you make your feedback forms feel more human by adding an interactive layout. ([See Conversational Forms Demo](https://wpforms.com/features/conversational-forms-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin)).

 = Easy to Customize and Extend =